 Jose-Froilan Gonzalez

-The name of José-Froilan González is inscribed in golden letters in the history of Formula 1, as the driver who brought Scuderia Ferrari its first World Championship Grand Prix victory.
-Undoubtedly, the Argentinean was one of the most talented racers of the 50s, and this victory was the best confirmation of this, but in addition to racing talent, José-Froilan had a great heart and was remembered as one of the most good-natured and human drivers in the Formula 1 paddock.
+The name of José-Froilan González is inscribed in golden letters in the history of Formula 1, as the driver who brought Scuderia Ferrari their first World Championship Grand Prix victory.
+Undoubtedly, the Argentinean was one of the most talented racers of the 50s, and this victory was the best confirmation of this, but in addition to racing talent, José-Froilan had a great heart and was remembered as one of the most good-natured and human drivers in motorsport.

 The Argentine was born on October 5, 1922 in the city of Arrecifes in the province of Buenos Aires and, despite the fact that he had a rather corpulent build since very childhood, Jose-Froilan always showed excellent athletic shape and achieved good results in all sports in which he took part whether it's football, swimming or cycling.